 The modeled monthly MLD around the Crozet region does exhibit some inter-annual variability, but typically, shallows north to south from winter into summer, and is shallower than 50 m by the end of the Crozet bloom.
-However the WOA climatology suggests
+However, the WOA climatology suggests that there is still nitrate available in January, which suggests that iron exhaustion most likely terminates the bloom.
+This is supported by an experiment performed on the CROZEX cruise, where the addition of iron to an area of bloom decline resulted in the stimulation of further phytoplankton growth [Moore et al., 2007].

 The South Georgia bloom is the most variable in this study, varying in both timing and extent.
 The decadal average bloom period is from October to April, although it can last longer and also start earlier in some years.
-The nitrate concentration remains high throughout the bloom period, which suggests a deepening mixed layer being the limiting factor for the otherwise persistent South Georgia bloom.
+The nitrate concentration remains high throughout the bloom period, which suggests that a deepening mixed layer being the limiting factor for the otherwise persistent South Georgia bloom.
 This is supported by Korb et al. [2008], who found evidence of a persistent supply of both macronutrients and iron, by physical processes, to the area throughout the growing season.